GreenBlackSky/discord_count_bot/README.md

 Discord bot, that reacts to direct messages or being tagged in any guild chat.
 Command it to `count to n` where n is an integer.
 It will count to given countdown, one message per second. `n` must be positive and no more than 9999, let's be reasonable)

+Bot can count in several chats simultaneously, but only one countdown per chat.

+Tag bot and send message `stop` to stop countdown.

 I had to use `discord.Client` to catch all messages in all chats, not only bot commands.
 In any other situation `discord.ext.commands.Bot` would be more preferable.

 To start, add `config.env` file to the root.
 It must contain folowing parameters: